GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/demo/dataflow-csv2bq/README.md

 ## Example Dataflow pipeline launch in bash (from flex template)

-Below is an example of launching a dataflow pipeline manually, based on the built template, in the data platform, the launch of this pipeline is handled by an airflow operator.
+Below is an example of launching a dataflow pipeline manually, based on the built template

+**Note:** In the data platform demo, the launch of this Dataflow pipeline is handled by the airflow operator (DataflowStartFlexTemplateOperator).

 ```
 #!/bin/bash